man007yadav/Crypto-Sentiment/README.md

 ### Sentiment Polarity per day plot
 ![alt text](https://github.com/man007yadav/Crypto-Sentiment/blob/main/sentiment.jpeg)

-* **Avg Sentiment Polarity per day plot** - Similar to the Number of messages per day plot, we can see that after May 7 2021, we see that the sentiment polarity goes down after the mentioned event causing the prices of crypto like dogecoin to tumble.
-This confirms that our plot is correct and able to identify events like these usng just sentiment polrity scores.
+* **Avg Sentiment Polarity per day plot** - Similar to the Number of messages per day plot, we can see that after May 7 2021, the sentiment polarity goes down after the mentioned event caused the prices of crypto like dogecoin to tumble.
+This confirms that our plot is correct and able to identify events like these using just sentiment polrity scores.

 ## Documentation